Tag Archives: Colorado

 Brief History of Colorado

-Population: 5 116.769 thousand people (2011) Area: 269837.0 sq. km According to citypopulationreview.com, Colorado is one of the “Mountain States” of the United States.
+Population: 5 116.769 thousand people (2011) Area: 269837.0 sq. km Colorado is one of the “Mountain States” of the United States.
 Thanks to archaeological research, it became known that already 11,000 years ago people lived on the territory of modern Colorado.
-Prior to European colonization, the Pueblo Indians lived in the south… Read More »
+Prior to European colonization, the Pueblo Indians lived in the south and southwest of… Read More »